New to the Camden Snow Bowl ?

 Snowshoes are available for rent from the rental shop during regular Snow Bowl operating hours.
 There are trails on both the north and south sides of the ski area designated specifically for snowshoeing in winter.
 A copy of the winter trail map is available in the rental shop.
 Snowshoes are not allowed on the ski slopes (with the exception of the bottom section of Spinnaker trail).
 There is no fee for use of the snowshoe trails.

 In January 2012 a specially designed new 2-mile Nordic ski trail was opened at the Snow Bowl.
-In the winter it is designated only for Nordic skiing.
-(Please no: snowshoeing, hiking or dogs on this trail during the winter.)
+In the winter it is designated only for Nordic skiing and snowshoeing.
+(Snowshoers please stay out of the Nordic Classic Tracks.
+Please no hiking or dogs on this trail during the winter.
 When conditions allow this trail will be groomed with a classic ski track and a freestyle (ski-skating) lane side-by-side.
 Please note that this is not a beginner ski trail.
 It climbs and descends a fairly steep hillside so good speed control and turning ability are required to enjoy this trail safely.
 After the initial hillside climb the trail slope moderates and the upper 2/3 of the loop are not steep.
 It also connects to a 3-mile off-premises trail in the Ragged Mountain Preserve of the Coastal Mountains Land Trust.
 Nordic skiers are not allowed on the alpine ski trails.
 Sometimes the snow on Hosmer Pond next to the Snow Bowl is in good condition for nordic skiing.
 A groomed Nordic track will also be set on the pond when conditions allow.
 There is no cost for the use of the Nordic trail at the Snow Bowl, however donations are encouraged to help cover the cost of operating the grooming machine.
 For more information about Nordic skiing at the Snow Bowl and to see a map of the winter trail system click HERE.
 For current Nordic skiing conditions at the Snow Bowl check our Daily Winter Activities Report.
 Other locations in the area for Nordic skiing include: the Camden Hills Regional High School (a short loop with groomed track), the Camden Hills State Park (has a 5 mile multi-use trail shared by Nordic skiers, snowshoers, snowmobiles and dog walkers), and Tanglewood 4-H Camp (has several miles of ungroomed trails suitable for nordic skiing).

 Ice Skating on Hosmer Pond: